laravel/docs/helpers.md

         $user->save();
     });

 If no Closure is passed to the `tap` function, you may call any method on the given `$value`.
-The return value of the method you call will always be `$value`, regardless of the what the method actually returns in its definition.
+The return value of the method you call will always be `$value`, regardless of what the method actually returns in its definition.
 For example, the Eloquent `update` method typically returns an integer.
 However, we can force the method to return the model itself by chaining the `update` method call through the `tap` function:

     $user = tap($user)->update([
         'name' => $name,